Surprising facts about ageing

 Noah Webster Jr. was 70 when he published the first edition of his American Dictionary of the English Language in 1828.
 Today updated versions of his dictionary are better known as Merriam-Webster Dictionary.

-And even at the age of 78 and older you might still have what it takes to become the most powerful politician of your country.
-In the 2024 presidential election, the United States will choose between candidates aged 78 and 81, making the winner likely the oldest person to hold office in the US.
+And even at the age of 78 you might still have what it takes to become the most powerful politician of your country.
+Joe Biden was 78 when he became the oldest president in US history and held office until he was 81.